vuejs/v2.vuejs.org/src/v2/guide/components-props.md

 }
 ```

-With `inheritAttrs: false` and `$attrs`, you can manually decide which element you want to forward attributes to, which is often desirable for [base components](../style-guide/#Base-component-names-strongly-recommended):
+With `inheritAttrs: false` and `$attrs`, you can _manually_ choose which element to forward attributes to.
+This is often desirable for [base components](../style-guide/#Base-component-names-strongly-recommended).

 ```js
 Vue.component('base-input', {